Chiropractic and Spinal Manipulation

 Rarely does chiropractic hurt.
 Modern techniques used today are comfortable and pain-free.
 The majority of chiropractic patients find being adjusted a pleasant experience.

-After years of training and experience and after giving thousands of adjustments, chiropractors develop expertise in using just the right amount of force in the right direction.
+After years of training and experience and after giving thousands of adjustments, our Hillsboro chiropractors develop expertise in using just the right amount of force in the right direction.
 This may require a quick movement, or in other instances, a slow gentle pressure.
 In comparison with other forms of treatment for back and neck pain, chiropractic is one of the safest methods available.

 Are Chiropractic Adjustments Safe?